chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/5_FUNDAMENTALS OF ELECTRONICS ENGINEERING/bing/Creative/text/notes_cs_1_5_FUNDAMENTALS OF ELECTRONICS ENGINEERING_bing_Creative_text_.md

 - Learn about the elements and principles of visual and performing arts.
 - Explore the history and culture of various artistic movements and traditions.
 - Compare and contrast different artistic mediums and expressions.

-# FUNDAMENTALS OF ELECTRONICS ENGINEERING

-Electronics engineering is a branch of engineering that deals with the design, development and testing of electronic systems and products.
-Electronics engineers work with various components and devices that use electric current or electromagnetic fields to perform different functions, such as communication, computation, sensing, control, power conversion and signal processing.

-Some of the basic concepts and topics that are essential for electronics engineering are:

-- **Electricity**: Electricity is the flow of electric charge through a conductor or a circuit.
-There are two types of electric current: direct current (DC) and alternating current (AC).
-DC is a steady and unidirectional flow of charge, while AC is a periodic and bidirectional flow of charge.
-The unit of electric current is ampere (A).
-- **Circuits**: A circuit is a closed path through which electric current can flow.
-A circuit consists of various elements, such as sources, loads, resistors, capacitors, inductors, diodes, transistors, switches, etc. that are connected by wires or traces.
-The behavior and performance of a circuit depend on the characteristics and interactions of its elements.
-- **Resistance**: Resistance is a measure of how much a material or a device opposes the flow of electric current.
-Resistance is determined by the physical properties of the material, such as its length, cross-sectional area, temperature, and resistivity.
-The unit of resistance is ohm (Ω).
-- **Series and parallel circuits**: Series and parallel circuits are two basic ways of connecting circuit elements.
-In a series circuit, the elements are connected end to end, so that the same current flows through all of them.
-In a parallel circuit, the elements are connected across common points, so that the same voltage is applied to all of them.
-The total resistance, current, and voltage in a series or parallel circuit can be calculated using simple formulas or rules.
-- **Basic components**: Basic components are the fundamental building blocks of electronic circuits.
-Some of the common basic components are:
-  - **Resistors**: Resistors are devices that limit or control the amount of current in a circuit.
-Resistors have a fixed or variable resistance value that is indicated by a color code or a label.
-Resistors are used for various purposes, such as voltage division, current limiting, biasing, filtering, etc.
-  - **Capacitors**: Capacitors are devices that store electric charge and energy in an electric field.
-Capacitors have two conductive plates separated by a dielectric material.
-Capacitors have a capacitance value that is measured in farads (F).
-Capacitors are used for various purposes, such as smoothing, coupling, decoupling, timing, filtering, etc.
-  - **Inductors**: Inductors are devices that store electric current and energy in a magnetic field.
-Inductors have a coil of wire wrapped around a core.
-Inductors have an inductance value that is measured in henrys (H).
-Inductors are used for various purposes, such as filtering, tuning, oscillating, etc.
-  - **Diodes**: Diodes are devices that allow electric current to flow in one direction only.
-Diodes have two terminals: anode and cathode.
-Diodes have a forward voltage drop that is typically around 0.7 V for silicon diodes and 0.3 V for germanium diodes.
-Diodes are used for various purposes, such as rectification, switching, clamping, protection, etc.
-  - **Transistors**: Transistors are devices that amplify or switch electric signals.
-Transistors have three terminals: base, collector, and emitter.
-Transistors have two types: bipolar junction transistors (BJTs) and field-effect transistors (FETs).
-Transistors are used for various purposes, such as amplification, switching, logic, oscillation, etc.